techmexdev/oauthlib/README.md

     go get -u github.com/knq/oauthmw

 ## Example ##

 Currently the rewrite is a work in progress.
 Please see the [examples](./examples) directory for the currently availaible examples.

+## Warning ##

+This is a substanial rewrite, and as of now the API is vastly in flux.
+Things may break an any given juncture, and oauthlib does not intend to remain static.